Aliases for BRSK1 Gene

 - BR Serine/Threonine-Protein Kinase 1 3 4

 - EC 184.108.40.206 4 51

 GeneCards Summary for BRSK1 Gene

 BRSK1 (BR Serine/Threonine Kinase 1) is a Protein Coding gene.
-Among its related pathways are Cell Cycle / Checkpoint Control and Glucose / Energy Metabolism.
-GO annotations related to this gene include protein serine/threonine kinase activity and magnesium ion binding.
-An important paralog of this gene is MARK4.
+Diseases associated with BRSK1 include Large Cell Carcinoma and Lung Large Cell Carcinoma.
+Among its related pathways are Neuroscience and Glucose / Energy Metabolism.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is BRSK2.